Aldizh/e_commerce/README.md

 # e-commerce app

-This application is built using client side javascript (React) and commerce js.
+A simple e-commerce application built using client side Javascript (React) and Commerce JS.
+It uses stripe during the user checkout process.

 ## Available Scripts